hoishing/pipable/README.md

 ## FAQ

-Q: I want to assign value to the first argument
+Q: I need to assign value to the first argument
 A: use `functools.partial` to wrap your function first

 ```python